aguadavid/hello-world/README.md

 # hello-world

-a place to store ideas and test concepts
+This repository is a place for me to store ideas and test concepts